-The pie crust I used in this recipe was from my Great Aunt Marion.
+The pie crust (makes about 5 crusts) I used in this recipe was from my Great Aunt Marion.
 It is so tender and flaky and works really well with most pies and it is not hard to make.

 Remove dough from fridge and roll out one ball on a floured surface and place in the bottom of your pie pan (make sure to leave enough to have dough hanging over the edges).
 Set that aside along with the other ball of dough.

 This sauce was literally the best caramel sauce I have ever eaten.
 I have to give a shout out to a friend of mine who gave me the recipe for the sauce and the apple pie filling.
 You guys, she's an amazing and personal chef here in the Milwaukee area.
 Please look her up Chef Lissie Vorberg!

 First, add the sugar, corn syrup, water and lemon juice in a sauce pan.
 Put on medium heat and stir until the sugar completely dissolves.
 Bring to a boil until the sauce is a dark amber color.
 DO NOT STIR as it will crystallize.
 If you notice spots getting darker just lightly swirl!

 Lastly, turn your heat to low and add your heavy cream.
 You will get splatter at this point so don't be alarmed.
 Continue to stir until sauce is thickened.
 Remove from heat and add Captain Morgan rum, salt and Vanilla!
 Allow to cool.

 Apple Pie filling

 Finally, my favorite part of this recipe, the apple pie filling!
 The heart of any good pie!